TeamSuman/WeTICA/README.md

 Note 1b.
 If CHARMM-GUI is used to prepare system and topology, files in GROMACS format can be generated from there itself.

 Note 2.
-Currently WeTICA framework support two featurization schemes: 1) all CA-CA atom pairwise distances 2) Selected atom pairwise distances.
+Currently WeTICA framework support two featurization schemes: 1) all CA-CA atom pairwise distances ('allCA') 2) Selected atom pairwise distances ('sel_pair').
 To maintain consistency in calculations, both the eigenvector generation and the simulation should be performed using the same feature.

+Note 3.
+0 based selected atom ids are required for the 'sel_pair' featurization scheme.
+This file is not required for the 'allCA' feature.